larsloQ/yours59_animate_span_exchange/readme.md

 ```

 Even if there is a react based implementation of jsonschema-form (https://github.com/rjsf-team/react-jsonschema-form), I choose to go with *json-editor* (https://github.com/json-editor/json-editor).
-I made some good experiences with it and also know that these *json-schema to html-form* softwares can be challenging.
+I made some good experiences with it and also know that these *json-schema to html-form* softwares can be challenging (see the 'Issues' on the related repos on github) and also the comments above.

 ## Known Issues